eustasy/authenticatron/README.md

 [Google TOTP Two-factor Authentication for PHP - idontplaydarts.com](https://www.idontplaydarts.com/2011/07/google-totp-two-factor-authentication-for-php/)

-To fix this, log used codes and disallow them from being used.
+To fix this, log used codes and disallow them from being used a second time.

 ### Brute Force